-To achieve better outcomes, and to ultimately find a cure for BMFS, we work with our highly reputable Scientific Advisory Committee to continue to develop a National Research Strategy.
-Their aim is to fund the research projects and people who we believe will discover the important breakthroughs this area of medicine so urgently needs.
-Since inception in 2015, Maddie's Vision has raised over $8 million and as at January 2020, over $4.5 million has already been committed to funding a range of projects in partnership with medial research institutes, hospitals and universities across Australia.
+To achieve better outcomes, and to ultimately find a cure for BMFS, we work with our highly reputable Scientific Advisory Committee to continue to develop a national medical research strategy.
+The Committee's aim is to fund the research projects and talented people who we believe will discover the important breakthroughs this area of medicine so urgently needs.
+Since inception in 2015, Maddie's Vision has raised over $9.5 million in committed funds and as at January 2020, over $4.5 million has already been allocated to supporting 24 medical research projects in partnership with medical research institutes, hospitals and universities across Australia.
 Each year, we will look for and continue to support the projects we believe will lead to breakthroughs.

 Throughout everything we do, we are committed to:

-- national collaboration via diagnosis registry, establishment of a biobank to collect and store tissue samples
+- national collaboration via a diagnosis registry, establishment of a biobank to collect and store tissue samples.

 - governance and support of the Centre of Research Excellence in Bone Marrow Biology.